 Honors Program Courses

-Honors Course Listing for Fall 2014
+Honors Course Listing for Spring 2015

-All honors courses must be added to your schedule through the Honors Program Office at Honors Hall.
+The courses listed below will be offered by the University Honors Program for the 2015 Spring semester.
+All honors courses must be added to your schedule at Honors Hall.

 NOTE: a DUAL course is a class combined with Honor students and Traditional students.

-COM 010 019 Fundamentals of Oral Communication (3132) A. Mitnick TTH 12:00-1:20 HH3G
+COM 010 019 (3840) Fundamentals of Oral Comm.
+A. Mitnick W 3 pm - 5:50 pm HH 3G

 The course introduces the theory and practice of oral communication in presentational, interpersonal, and group contexts.
 Students develop knowledge of, appreciation for, and the requisite skills to communicate effectively in our culturally and professionally diverse world.
 Students will learn to develop, organize, and prepare messages, as well as apply active and critical listening skills.
 This course also prepares students to understand the role of perception, ethics, beliefs, attitudes, nonverbal signals, and stereotypical language in oral communication.